eth-vaw-glaciology/course-101-0250-00/website-memo.md

 sol = true
 ```

-You can populate lines beginning of Literate script with `#hint` or `#sol` which will permit to corresponding lines to be removed upon preprocessing (e.g. before / after the lecture).
+You can populate lines beginning of Literate script with `#hint=` or `#sol=` which will permit to corresponding lines to be removed upon preprocessing (e.g. before / after the lecture).

 **To deploy notebooks**
 1. Run the deploy script from its folder